 Every sink, shower, toilet and water-driven appliance (including water heaters) should ideally have their own shut-off valve.
 This ensures that, if there is a leak in one, you still have access to water in other parts of the house.
 If there is not a shut-off valve for each, you might consider having a plumber install one.
 Be sure you know where each shut-off valve is located and how to use it.

 These are just some of the questions our plumbers hear almost daily.
-If you have any other plumbing-related questions, the professionals at Michael’s Plumbing would love to help you!
+If you have any other plumbing-related questions, the professionals at Michael’s Plumbing in Orlando would love to help you!
 Please give us a call at (407) 219-9772 or schedule an appointment online.